ASIMNEUPANE/category_voting/README.md

 3. Voting Mechanism: Users can vote for categories, and votes are aggregated to determine top categories.
 4. Database Management: Seamless management of categories and votes using Sequelize ORM with MySQL.
 5. Dockerized Application: Easy setup and deployment with Docker, supporting both development and production environments.
+6. Rate Limiting: Implemented rate limiting to prevent abuse and ensure fair usage of API endpoints.
+7. Compression: Added compression to reduce the size of responses and improve performance.
+8. Helmet Security & SSH/HTTPS: Integrated Helmet to secure HTTP headers and enhance application security, while configuring SSH/HTTPS for secure communication and data transfer.

 ## Technologies Used
 1. Node.js: JavaScript runtime for building scalable server-side applications.